 The Office of Research and Sponsored Programs administers the Institutional Review Board (IRB), Exempt Review Committee (ERC), and Institutional Animal Care and Use Committee (IACUC) and provides required training for committee members, researchers, sponsors, and administrative staff.

-The Assistant Vice President for Research and Sponsored Programs serves as the Authorized Organizational Representative (AOR)/Signing Official (SO) for electronic applications and is authorized to submit application on behalf of the university.
+The Director of Research and Sponsored Programs serves as the Authorized Organizational Representative (AOR)/Signing Official (SO) for electronic applications and is authorized to submit application on behalf of the university.

 Faculty interested in pursuing external funding are encouraged to contact ORSP at the earliest stage of project development, specifically prior to contacting private funders, to ensure that the application is developed in compliance with university and sponsored policies and that there are no conflicts with other proposals in process.